ana-brendel/dilemma/README.md

 1. At stuck location, use tactics `dilemma.
 Admitted.`
 1. Run `$ coqc your_file.v`.

+After the compilation is complete, the top 5 synthesized lemmas (or pairs of lemmas) will be printed to your terminal screen.
+There should also be a log which details different steps of the approach in a text file labeled `log_for_{proof name}{n}.txt` where `n` is a counter.

 ## How to Run Examples
 1. Run `$ cd ../dilemma/examples/common && coq_makefile -f _CoqProject -o Makefile`
 1. Run in the same folder `$ make && make install`.
 This includes a variety of decidability proofs that are used in the test cases, as well as some definitions.
 They are included here to avoid overfilling the test files.
 1. Then, in the example folder run `coqc` to run that test.
 For example, `cd ../dilemma/examples && coqc selection_e1.v` will run the test found in that file.
+(Note, we access the `cwd` so you need to run the compilation `coqc` from the folder where the file is located.)

 The expected output (in the command line) from running `$ cd ../dilemma/examples && coqc selection_e1.v` is listed below.
 There will be a file called `log_for_selection_e11.txt` that also includes results: